Feanor-19/AdvAssert/README.md

 # AdvAssert
-Second educational project in MIPT.
+Second educational project at MIPT.
 An attempt to implement advanced version of assert().

 ## Brief description
 Implements define ADV_ASSERT(), which can be used instead of standard assert().